seanbaxter/DirectXShaderCompiler/tools/clang/docs/LibTooling.rst

 This document will provide a basic walkthrough of how to write a tool using LibTooling.

-For the information on how to setup Clang Tooling for LLVM see :doc:`HowToSetupToolingForLLVM`
+For the information on how to setup Clang Tooling for LLVM37 see :doc:`HowToSetupToolingForLLVM37`

 Introduction
 ------------